isometrikai/isometrik-chat-android/README.md

 README
 What is this repository for?
-Contains sdks for android apps to interact with isometrik backend for various modules like blitz, groupstreaming, calls and chat.
+Contains sdks for android apps to interact with isometrik backend for , groupstreaming chat.

-Who do I talk to?
-Ashutosh- ashu@mobifyi.com, ashu@isometrik.io
+# Technical details

+* compileSdkVersion  = 34
+* buildToolsVersion = '34.0.0'
+* targetSdkVersion 34
+* Android gradle plugin 8.4.0
+* sourceCompatibility 17
+* targetCompatibility 17
+* JDK version 17
+* Kotlin version 1.9.23